gregorydgoyins/panel_profits_replit_b4Railway/replit.md

-# Panel Profits Trading Platform
+# Panel Profits Trading Platform - Watchmen Edition

 ## Overview

-Panel Profits is a sophisticated virtual trading platform that simulates a stock market for comic book assets.
-Users can trade comic characters, key comic issues, creators, publishers, and other comic-related assets with real-time market dynamics, technical analysis tools, and AI-powered insights.
-The platform features a modern gaming-inspired UI combined with professional trading platform aesthetics, targeting comic enthusiasts and virtual trading enthusiasts.
+Panel Profits is a dark, morally complex virtual trading platform that simulates the brutal reality of financial markets through comic book assets.
+Inspired by Watchmen's noir aesthetic and philosophical depth, users confront the human cost of capitalism while trading comic characters, issues, creators, and publishers.
+Every profit has a victim.
+Every trade accelerates our collective doom.
+The platform features a brutalist, noir-inspired UI that exposes the existential horror beneath wealth accumulation, targeting those who understand that in finance, nobody is truly a hero.

 ## User Preferences